raspberrypilearning/cd-beginner-html-css-sushi/en/step_9.md

 ## Creating links

-On this card you'll learn how to make a link that takes you to another page when clicked.
+On this card you'll learn how to make a link that takes you to another page when it's clicked.

 - Add the following code to `index.html`: